My shopping cart

 Kitchen sinks are such an important part of your kitchen as it sits along your countertop, the best type of sink is one that aesthetically suits your house's theme as well as being highly functional.
 The best example of this is an Undermount Stainless Steel Double Bowl Sink. the reason for stainless steel is that it is always neutral and timeless, it doesn't stand out too much and avoids being the centrepiece of a modern kitchen which could end up becoming dated and require replacing.

 At BuildMat we would recommend choosing a stainless steel sink over something like cast iron, granite sink or even farmhouse sink.
 These are popular when trying to match a theme or popular in other countries outside of Australia.
-The best kitchen sinks suit your functional needs and the aesthetics of your kitchen.
+The best Australian kitchen sinks suit your functional needs and the aesthetics of your kitchen. the Chrome look Stainless Steel Kitchen sink is always the most popular sink you'll find in any kitchen showroom, this is because it is the most versatile and it is a vintage look that ages very well.

 - Farmhouse sinks have an apron front, some think that this is appealing, but they don't realise it cuts out a large section of your cabinetry as well as your countertop which would eventually stick out like a sore thumb.
 In America, the farmhouse kitchen sink is popular and made by brands such as Kraus, Blanco, Franke but they are not as common in Australia because the apron sinks stands out too much in the kitchen.